emmajanedrews/base-template/_posts/2017-09-21-the-best-way-to-hold-title-to-your-property.md

 Today, Bob Taylor from Ticor Title is here to share some helpful information about vesting and how to hold title to your property.&nbsp;

-**The manner in which you take title is very important** because future events in ownership could be affected by how you take title today.&nbsp;
+**The manner in which you hold title is very important** because future events in ownership could be affected by how you take title today.&nbsp;

 As a husband and wife, you have a few different vesting options.
 You could be joint tenants, which means that when one spouse passes, the title automatically goes to the surviving tenant.
 You could also vest in community property.
 Although community property does have a tax advantage, it doesn’t automatically transfer the title to the surviving spouse. &nbsp;